Surrogacy Assistance Program

 An “Eligible Employee” is a benefits-eligible Officer who is actively employed by Columbia University on a full-time, regular basis or a benefits-eligible Non-Union Support Staff who is actively employed by Columbia University on a full-time, regular basis either of which who use a surrogate to assist to carry a child.

-An employee of Columbia University may participate in the Program on or after the first day the employee becomes an Eligible Employee.
+employee becomes an Eligible Employee.
 Participation in the Program ends on the earlier of: (1) the date the Eligible Employee ceases to be an Eligible Employee for any reason; provided, that Eligible Expenses incurred while an Eligible Employee are covered under the Program, subject to the benefit limitations under the Program, if submitted within 31 days of the employee losing his or her status as an Eligible Employee or (2) the date the Eligible Employee receives the maximum benefit under the Program pursuant to the terms of the Program.

 The Program reimburses the Eligible Employee up to $30,000 per lifetime for Eligible Expenses.
 The $30,000 per lifetime limit applies to the Eligible Employee’s entire household, meaning that, if the Eligible Employee has a spouse who also qualifies as an Eligible Employee, the combined benefit the Eligible Employees may enjoy under the Program is limited to $30,000.